wjdp/xSACdb/README.md

 - The application incorporates Facebook login in addition to local accounts.
 This, at this time, can't be easily disabled.

+- SASS files don't have a nice generation script

 Install
 -------
 xSACdb is a Python web application, it is built on the Django web framework.
 You can run it on any Linux/Mac and even Windows based system.
 You'll also need a MySQL or Postgres database server.